 Man, I need to get on the ball with sharpening my knives.

 Anyway, I think this Nicoise salad looks beautiful.
 The ‘rainbow’ rows lie on a bed of tender, baby spinach leaves tossed with a little of the vinaigrette.
 I used bagged baby spinach leaves because the leaves are already washed (of course I washed them again), and as mentioned above, everything has to be easy at this time.
-BUT, truth be told, a Salade Nicoise (or Nicoise salad) does take a little more time than your average salad to put together.
+BUT, a Salade Nicoise (or Nicoise salad) does take a little more time than your average salad to put together.

 Oh, how could I forget?
 The anchovies.
 I love the flavor of anchovies, but I don’t love biting into hairy, whole anchovy filets.
 When I cook them into sauces or use them in salads, I chop them very fine, then saute them until they melt into the oil, or simply grind or chop them with coarse salt into a paste and add the paste to a dressings or sauces.
 This is what I did for the dressing for the Salade Nicoise (or Nicoise salad.
 Sorry, I have to keep giving the option.).
 Instead of placing them whole, on top of the Nicoise salad, which is traditional, I did something similar to how you make a Caesar dressing, minus the coddled egg, but with red or white wine vinegar, shallots, a little honey, mustard and herbs.

 You can serve this Nicoise salad on 4 separate plates, or one big platter that everyone can share, passing the dressing, which is what I did.
-However, I didn’t have a platter big enough (only 12-inches across) to fit the full amounts of each ingredient, so I just lined everything up in rows with as much that would fit.
+Since I didn’t have a platter big enough (only 12-inches across) to fit the full amounts of each ingredient, I just lined everything up in rows with as much that would fit.
 I’m sure you all have bigger platters than mine, so no worries.

 I wish I had cut the peppers thinner.
 Do that if you make this.

 By the way, are the blue potatoes not gorgeous?
 What a deep, stunning blue hue (I almost want to wax poetic on just blue hue).
-I wish I could get these potatoes year ’round because they not only excite me, but I really need to make blue mashed potatoes (Did you ever see the movie True Love?)
-HIGHLY recommended!)..desperately, and yes, I have no life!
+I wish I could get these potatoes year ’round because they not only excite me, but I really need to make blue mashed potatoes (Did you ever see the movie True Love?
+HIGHLY recommended!), desperately, and yes, I have no life!

 - ¼ cup red or white wine vinegar